BarcaLS/dahua-cameras-www/README.md

 # dahua-cameras-www
 <p>
-Allows to watch Dahua cameras on WWW.
+Allows to watch Dahua cameras by browser (on webpage).
 </p>